 Even though sparring is not as demanding as a real fight situation you still need to do some prior preparations for it.
 Because it is the next level of your martial arts training, you need to devote extra time and effort in order to keep up physically and mentally.

-- Train for Strength, Speed, Agility, Imperviousness and Endurance – you can choose to develop these attributes as you go through the sparring sessions in your dojo, or you can train for it ahead of time to be more than prepared.
+you can choose to develop these attributes as you go through the sparring sessions in your dojo, or you can train for it ahead of time to be more than prepared.
 Training for strength and speed enhances the power of your strikes and kicks.
 Training for agility improves your overall balance and ability to dodge, block and counter your opponent’s moves.
-If you train for imperviousness (being able to take a hit), you will be as tough as a tree trunk and won’t be easily deterred by your opponent’s attacks.
+If you train to take a hit, you will be as tough as a tree trunk and won’t be easily deterred by your opponent’s attacks.
 Finally, training for endurance ensures that you will not pass out after 10 rounds of the fight.
 That’s because you need to consider the possibility that in a real fight scenario you could face 10 – 50 or more opponents at a time and you’ll need to make sure that you can stand your ground until you can find a way out.
 You can’t negotiate your survival you have to impose it on those that would do you harm!

 Some of the benefits of sparring have already been discussed in the previous paragraphs of this article; however, we need to break it down even further for you to understand them clearly.
 Just like riding a bicycle you will never learn to balance and move the bike if you’ll only read its instruction manual or watch YouTube videos about how to ride it.